kuroneko/uhttp/README.md

 Woefully incomplete at this time.

- * Basic socket code for win32 complete.  posix to follow shortly.
+ * Basic socket code complete.
  * URI parsing implemented but untested.

 ## License